87

 Lower-income families (under $30K)

-Students in the 0-30000 income bracket pay $28,131 net price per year at Chamberlain Missouri -- approximately $112,524 over four years.
+Students in the 0-30000 income bracket pay $28,131 net price per year at Chamberlain Missouri - approximately $112,524 over four years.
 The 30001-48000 bracket pays $27,604.
-At $28,000 per year for the lowest income bracket at a for-profit institution, Chamberlain Missouri is one of the more expensive options in this batch for lower-income students.
+At $28,000 per year for the lowest income bracket at a for-profit institution, Chamberlain Missouri is one of the more expensive options in our dataset for lower-income students.
 The 54.9% Pell rate indicates many students are in this bracket.
 At this net price, students should compare Chamberlain directly against Missouri State University and University of Missouri-Columbia nursing programs, which offer the same RN credential at substantially lower cost.

 Middle-income families ($30K-$110K)